amirhosein-prdv/Visual-finger-generation-with-GANs/README.md

 - AC-GAN: The auxiliary classifier encourages the generation of diverse samples corresponding to different classes, resulting in a wider range of synthesized finger images.
 - W-GAN: W-GANs may produce slightly less diverse samples compared to AC-GAN, but still demonstrate the ability to generate realistic finger images.

-Overall, both AC-GAN and W-GAN show promising results for visual finger recognition, each with its own strengths and trade-offs.
+Overall, both AC-GAN and W-GAN show promising results for visual finger generation, each with its own strengths and trade-offs.

 ## References
 [1] `Odena, A., Olah, C., & Shlens, J. (2017).
 Conditional image synthesis with auxiliary classifier GANs.
 In Proceedings of the 34th International Conference on Machine Learning-Volume 70 (pp. 2642-2651).
 JMLR. org.`